coolguy284/node-hash-backup/README.md

 - exact bytes of symlink target
 - symlink type (on Windows; file symlink, directory symlink, or directory junction)

+## Warning

+If the native helper library is not installed (hash-backup-native-fs in dependencies), restoration of symbolic link timestamps is inaccurate (for the last decimal place or two (or maybe more) on Windows's 7 decimal-digit precision timestamps), and the birthtime cannot be set.

 ## Help

 ```
 NodeJS Hash Backup Tool v2.3.0
 LZMA Support: Installed
-Native FS Library: Not Installed
+Native FS Library: Installed

 Usage: node <path to folder of hash backup code> [command] [options]
   Command is optional.
 Options can be specified in either the format "--argument=value" or
   "--argument value" (with the space in between meaning there are two separate command line
   arguments, i.e. ["--argument", "value"]).

-Warning:
-  Restoration of symbolic link timestamps is inaccurate (for the last decimal place or two
-  (or maybe more) on Windows's 7 decimal-digit precision timestamps), and the birthtime cannot
-  be set.

 Command `init`:
   Initalizes an empty hash backup in backup dir.